 |Bacalar||317 kilometers||2 hours, 50 minutes|

 Once there, you’ll need to embark on an approximately 10-minute walk from the highway to the beach.
-It’s a straight shot, so no need to worry about missing a turn.
+It’s a straight shot, so there’s no need to worry about missing a turn.

 You’ll encounter some shops along the way where you can load up on drinks and snacks.
 There’ll also be vendors happy to sell you a sombrero to keep that beautiful Mexican sun out of your eyes.